shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 Metro codes are available in 13 countries.
 Available metro codes range from large cities such as New York City, United States, or Oslo, Norway, to smaller cities such as Rochester, NY, United States.
 Unless you are excluding an entire "country" in country targeting, you will target all metro codes by default.
 However, on the **Metro Code** tab, you can narrow your targeting to include or exclude specific metro codes.

-The Countries that support metro code targeting are:
+The countries that support metro code targeting are:

 - Aland Islands
 - Australia